Hard Reset: Exile and Extended Edition

 Hard Reset: Exile is a free expansion for Hard Reset.
-It was first released in April 2012 as a part of the boxed Hard Reset re-release called Hard Reset: Extended Edition.
-The expansion is available for all Steam owners of Hard Reset for free since May 2012.
+It was first released in March 2012 as a part of the boxed Hard Reset re-release called Hard Reset: Extended Edition.
+The expansion is available for all Steam owners of Hard Reset for free since July 2012.
 Hard Reset: Exile features a few new weapons, levels, enemy types, and a boss.
 It further continues the story of James Fletcher, as he journeys into the outer city's robot-controlled territory and tracks down the Corporation's secret weapon that is self-aware and blocks the path toward the "Resistance" bases.

 Reception

-Both Hard Reset and Hard Reset Redux received "mixed or average" reviews on all platforms according to the review aggregation website Metacritic.
+Hard Reset and Hard Reset Redux received "mixed or average" reviews from critics, according to the review aggregator website Metacritic.

 Reviewers cited the visual quality and the intensity of the gameplay as strong points, evoking comparisons to other "old-school" shooters as Serious Sam or Painkiller.
 Common points of contention were the game's relatively short length, limited level design, and the perceived difficulty.